Barnum Museum: History

 Starting in 1986, the building was managed by The Barnum Museum Foundation.
 The foundation is a public-private interest group with the goal of maintaining The Barnum Museum.
 Renovations began in the same year, costing US$7.5 million Subsequent to renovations, the building was re-opened again in June 1989.
 New galleries were added detailing history related to the local industrial age and the life of P. T. Barnum.
 As part of the renovation, an 7000 sqft. addition was made to the original building to house rotating exhibitions and events.

 It also included a recreation of P.T.
 Barnum's personal library in his former Iranistan estate and a number of other artifacts and displays of 19th Century life in Bridgeport.
 Also housed on the property was an exhibit devoted to Tom Thumb, one of P. T. Barnum's most famous acts.
 The oldest artifact owned by the museum is a 2500-year-old Egyptian mummy verified as authentic by Quinnipiac University personnel.
 Storms damaged many artifacts between 2010 and 2012.

 In 2016, the Barnum Museum, in partnership with the Bridgeport History Center (part of the Bridgeport Public Library) was awarded a grant from the National Endowment for the Humanities to digitize a portion of their collections.
 The P.T.
 Barnum Digital Collection is hosted on the University of Connecticut's digital preservation platform, the Connecticut Digital Archive.
 This digital collection holds over 1,200 items that range from letters and ledgers to clothing worn by P.T.
-Barnum, Lavinia Warren, and Tom Thumb, as well as more unusual items such as a slice of fruitcake from the Warren's and Thumb's 1863 wedding.
+Barnum, Lavinia Warren, and Tom Thumb, as well as more unusual items such as a slice of fruitcake from Warren and Thumb's 1863 wedding.
 It also includes furniture from Barnum's Iranistan home that was previously displayed by the museum as a part of a recreation of his library, and a rare letterpress copybook of letters written by P.T.
 Barnum from 1845 to 1846 when he was touring Europe with Tom Thumb.

 The museum is a member of the North American Reciprocal Museums program.